-- for testing purposes, a dummy Test-CA and host certificates signed by the Test-CA are generated during A-REX installation.
+- for testing purposes, the ARC Test-CA and host certificate signed by the Test-CA are generated during A-REX installation.

 - for production use please obtain a certificate signed by one of the IGTF accredited CAs and remove Test-CA files with

 In production ARC CE needs IGTF CA certificates deployed to authenticate users and other services, such as storage elements.
 To deploy IGTF CA certificates to ARC CE host, run :

 Configuration of ARC CE can be done by means of modifying the pre-shipped zero configuration available at

 The purpose of this zero configuration is to offer a minimalistic working computing element out-of-the box right after package installation with zero additional configuration needed.